engrtosin/EduRELate/README.md

   * User can see hidden chats.
   * User can show a chat.
 * Groups in the Home screen are arranged according to the most used
+* User can double tap to reply to a message.
 * Users can create events
 * Events can be synced with Google Calendar
 * Users can send files and photos.